-Wretha Lang is a singer, pianist, and conductor with extensive experience as a performer of note and director of a community chorale ensemble group, The Liberty Singers, that has enjoyed extraordinary success.
-She has also been active as a church musician, making a significant contribution in all levels of music ministry in the Seventh-day Adventist church.
+Wretha Lang was a singer, pianist, and conductor with extensive experience as a performer of note and director of a community chorale ensemble group, The Liberty Singers,which enjoyed extraordinary success.
+She was also active as a church musician, making a significant contribution in all levels of music ministry in the Seventh-day Adventist church.

-Wretha was born in North Carolina to an Adventist evangelist and moved frequently during her childhood.
-Her family was musical, her mother being an aunt to Wayne Hooper, and she began singing in a family quartet at age two.
+Wretha was born on July 17, 1936, in North Carolina to an Adventist evangelist and moved frequently during her childhood.
+Her family was musical, her mother being an aunt to Wayne Hooper, noted singer with the Voice of Prophecy.
+She began singing in a family quartet at age two.

 She started academy at Glendale Academy in California and graduated from the academy at Southwestern Junior College in Texas in 1952 at age fifteen.
 That summer she attended a workshop at Westminster Choir College that made a deep impression on her.
 She later recalled: